compunautics/compunaut_rundeck_jobs/docs/operations/netboot.rst

 Pre-commissioning the default image will install most of the generic software on that image.
 You can then use this pre-commissioned image when provisioning new printer images via Rundeck.

-This process can take up to 45 minutes, but it can cut the time to commission a batch of six printers down from ~1 hour to around 30 minutes.
+This process can take up to 30 minutes to complete, but it can cut the time to commission a batch of six printers down from ~1 hour to around 30 minutes.
 This pays huge time saving dividends when commissioning a large printer fleet of many dozens of printers.

 How to Pre-commission the Default Printer Image